 Red Onions are mild in flavor and because of their pretty color, they are used most often in salads, salsas, and other raw preparations.

 The onion is a biennial plant, which means that it grows one year and produces its seeds the second.
-Between these two seasons there is a dormant phase and this is where you, the gardener comes in.
+Between these two seasons, there is a dormant phase and this is where you, the gardener come in.

 When planting onions, the easiest way is to plant small onion bulbs, (also known as onion sets).
-By planting bulbs you will have a higher growing success rate verses planting onion seeds or transplants.
+By planting bulbs, you will have a higher growing success rate versus planting onion seeds or transplants.
 The bulbs should be firm for their size, have little to no scent, no cuts, bruises, or blemishes.

 When planting scallions (also known as green onions), plant the sets closer together and harvest the immature plants.
 Scallions do not have fully developed root bulbs, therefore they have a milder taste than most onions.
 The tops of green onions can substitute for chives in many recipes.

 Several months before planting, it’s a good idea to fertilize your garden with aged manure, compost or garden fertilizer.

 It’s good to fertilize in the fall after your garden is done for the season.
 It allows time for the nutrients to sink into the soil, which helps your garden to be ready in the spring.
 My mother fertilized our gardens with chicken manure from the barnyard chickens we raised.